lassi94/full-stack-dev/README.md

 Contains exercises 1-20, 23-26
 * project and library-frontend contain exercises 1-12
 * project-two and library-frontend-second contain rest of the done exercises
+* The project and project-two backend implementations use environment variables